 MEET THE TEAM

-As well as the birds, there is also a team of hard working staff that keep Hawkridge going all year round.
+As well as the birds, there is also a team of hard-working staff that keep Hawkridge going all year round.

-Richard and Sharon beech – owners of hawkridge bird of prey centre.
+Richard and Sharon beech – owners of Hawkridge bird of prey centre.

-eventually they got their own bird, a young barn owl which they hand reared and flew, and as Jess grew so did their enthusiasm and passion for the sport and so did their collection.
+Eventually they got their own bird, a young barn owl which they hand reared and flew, and as Jess grew so did their enthusiasm and passion for the sport and so did their collection.

 Richard spent many years providing bird control for the local airport and during that time Richard and Sharon also used their birds to educate and entertain.

-schools, care homes and village fetes were all venues for their talks and displays under the name of hawkridge birds of prey.
+schools, care homes and village fetes were all venues for their talks and displays under the name of Hawkridge birds of prey.

-After outgrowing their garden they decided to look for some land and were lucky to be approached by the staff at world of country life who were looking for some one to do displays.
-After a chat with the manager and a meeting with the owner it was agreed that they would provide displays for the park and Hawkridge bird of prey CENTRE was formed. they have grown considerably over the years from the first barn owl (which they do not recommend as a beginners bird) to the stunning collection you see today.
-33 birds, 18 different species of hawk, owl, falcon and eagle .
+After outgrowing their garden, they decided to look for some land and were lucky to be approached by the staff at world of country life who were looking for someone to do displays.
+After a chat with the manager and a meeting with the owner it was agreed that they would provide displays for the park and Hawkridge bird of prey CENTRE was formed.
+They have grown considerably over the years from the first barn owl (which they do not recommend as a beginner’s bird) to the stunning collection you see today.
+30 birds, 16 different species of hawk, owl, falcon, eagle and vulture.

 Richard and Sharon are very grateful to all of their volunteers for all the hard work and support they give them. they know without the dedicated team a lot of what they have achieved over the last few years would not have been possible, so THANK YOU ALL.

-she along with her brother Logan 9 enjoy helping with the routine tasks of cleaning and feeding up even the youngest Leo helps out
+she along with her brother Logan 9 enjoy helping with the routine tasks of cleaning and feeding up. even little Leo helps out.

-at the end of her placement she stayed on as a volunteer and helped out between uni, working and course work,
+at the end of her placement, she stayed on as a volunteer and helped out between uni, working and course work,

-Darren started with us in June 2015 and has very quickly proven himself to be a reliable, hardworking and invaluable member of the team
+Darren started with us in June 2015 and has very quickly proven himself to be a reliable, hardworking and invaluable member of the team.

-and since getting his own bird Petra he has grown in confidence.
+since getting his own bird Petra he has grown in confidence.

-following in on our family theme Darren’s daughter Neve can also be seen at the centre helping with general husbandry and
+following in on our family theme Darren’s daughter Neve can also be seen at the centre helping with general husbandry and public displays.

-Tony again came to us as a customer way back in 2013, while staying at Devon cliffs, after returning a number of times including completing his Lantra award, tony has returned as a volunteer, driving two hours from Dorset to help at the centre, now that is dedication, another keen photographer and computer literate, .. he does come in very handy 😉
+Tony again came to us as a customer way back in 2013, while staying at Devon cliffs. after returning a number of times including completing his Lantra award, tony has returned as a volunteer, driving two hours from Dorset to help at the centre.
+Now that is dedication. another keen photographer and computer literate. he does come in very handy 😉

 We must not forget Chalky our Mascot, who assists with promotions and entertainment as well as helping world of country life during ferret racing when he is free.